1dv032/syllabus/lectures/part_1/02_Virtualization/slides.md

 Note:
-The analogy we use here at Docker is comparing houses (virtual machines) to apartments (Docker containers).
+The analogy we use here at Docker is comparing houses (virtual machines) to apartments (Docker containers).<br/>
-Houses (the VMs) are fully self-contained and offer protection from unwanted guests.
-They also each possess their own infrastructure – plumbing, heating, electrical, etc. Furthermore, in the vast majority of cases houses are all going to have at a minimum a bedroom, living area, bathroom, and kitchen.
-It’s incredibly difficult to ever find a “studio house” – even if one buys the smallest house they can find, they may end up buying more than they need because that’s just how houses are built.
+**Houses** (the VMs) are fully **self-contained and offer protection from unwanted guests**.
+They also each possess their **own infrastructure** – plumbing, heating, electrical, etc. Furthermore, in the vast majority of cases houses are all going to have at a **minimum a bedroom, living area, bathroom, and kitchen**.
+It’s incredibly difficult to ever find a “studio house” – even if one buys the smallest house they can find, they may end up buying more than they need because that’s just how houses are built.<br/>
-Apartments (Docker containers) also offer protection from unwanted guests, but they are built around shared infrastructure.
+**Apartments** (Docker containers) also offer **protection from unwanted guests**, but they are built around **shared infrastructure**.
 The apartment building (the server running the Docker daemon, otherwise known as a Docker host) offers shared plumbing, heating, electrical, etc. to each apartment.
-Additionally apartments are offered in several different sizes – from studio to multi-bedroom penthouse.
-You’re only renting exactly what you need.
+Additionally apartments are offered in **several different sizes** – from studio to multi-bedroom penthouse. *You’re only renting exactly what you need.*

 --